The Character Died with Him

-- Speaking of soap operas, Coronation Street actress Betty Driver died aged 91, so her character Betty Williams was killed off as well.
+- Coronation Street actress Betty Driver died aged 91, so her character Betty Williams was killed off as well.
 This has happened several times in Coronation Street: Jack Walker, Jerry Booth, Albert Tatlock, Stan Ogden, Bert Tilsley, Blanche Hunt.
 Elsie Tanner and Christine Hardman were both mentioned as having died several years after they left the show and Annie Walker is talked about in the past tense.

 - This was done on Days of Our Lives when the last remaining original cast member, Frances Reid (who played matriarch Alice Horton), passed away.

 - When long-running soap As the World Turns was canceled in 2010, writers had planned to have the show's matriarch, Nancy Hughes — who had spoken the show's first line when it debuted in 1956 — also speak the final lines.
 However when 91-year old actress Helen Wagner, who'd played Nancy from the beginning, died a few weeks before the final episode was scheduled to be filmed, the plan was scrapped, and Nancy was said to have died, with other characters memorializing her onscreen.

 - Love and War: John Hancock, who played bartender Ike Johnson, died halfway through the first season.
 The other characters are shown attending Ike's funeral.
 Ike was replaced by his brother Abe, played by Charlie Robinson, who inherited Ike's share of the bar.